 How can you ease depression in PD?
 First, share your concerns with your doctor.
 Many movement disorders specialists now include questions about depression in their exams.
 If your doctor does not, raise the topic.
 He or she may recommend medical or nonmedical coping strategies, including the following:

 - With your doctor, evaluate your PD medications.
-People with PD who experience uncontrolled “on-off” periods and freezing episodes are more prone to depression.
+People with PD who experience uncontrolled “on-off” periods and Temporary, involuntary inability to take a step or initiate movement. episodes are more prone to depression.
 It is important to talk with a doctor to ensure your PD is being treated optimally — both motor and nonmotor symptoms.

 - Many commonly-prescribed antidepressants are effective for people with PD.
 Different drugs work in different ways, thus the approach needs to be tailored to each person.
 Be aware that some medications for depression may interact with PD medications.